 Under normal circumstances, you are encouraged to visit your dentist at least once in every six months or at least twice a year.
 However, if you have certain medical conditions that increase your risk of oral health problems, then you may need to visit the dentist more often.
 Examples of these conditions are when you are expecting a baby, if you are diabetic, if you are suffering from a gum disease, if you have a low resistance to infection and other conditions.

-Dental cleanings and checkups are important to be able to achieve optimum oral health.
+Dental cleanings and checkups are essential to achieve optimum oral health.

 - Dental exams and cleanings can help you prevent cavities.
 The number one major cause of a tooth decay is the buildup of plaque on your teeth.
 This leads to the formation of tartar if not addressed and the tartar can eat up your tooth enamel and eventually cause damage to your teeth.